-First, make sure that you have a DocuSign account and that it is connected to My Little Salesman.
+First, make sure that you have a DocuSign account and that it is connected to Dealership Drive.
 This is an extremely simple process I covered in a previous video.
 After that, select the form that you would like signed by clicking or tapping the side check box and selecting the “DocuSign” button at the bottom.
 A window will appear much like the email feature but with a few more options—including the option of personalizing the subject line, the addition of any co-signers, and a few other DocuSign features.
 From here, sending this electronic signature request is as easy as clicking “Submit.”

 And that about wraps up the Forms section.
 Your next panel will be the Invoices, Quotes, & Payments section.

 Invoices, Quotes, & Payments

 In your Invoices, Quotes & Payment section, you’ll be able to generate and store automatically-populated invoices on the fly.
 You’ll see that we have the invoice for this Deal right here in this table.

 The system will pull all of the relevant data to auto-populate a quote or invoice.
 Once generated, using the down arrow/carrot icon, you’re presented with an array of options, including the ability to edit it, print it out, convert it to a PDF, email it, request a DocuSign signature on it, lock it, toss it in an archive, or delete it altogether.